twn-wi11i4m/New-Official-Website/README.md

 ### Set-up Environment

-Please read documents folder for windows or mac
+Please read the documents folder for Windows or Mac setup instructions.

 ### Pull the project